• broken image

 We organize youth groups, advise young people through college applications and job searches, provide legal assistance, and participate in translation services through our partner organizations.
 For years, MAY volunteers have been responding to the migrant crises and its challenges by helping to provide community members with critical support.

-We are fortunate to serve the New Haven area alongside our partners: Integrated Refugee and Immigrant Services (IRIS), Havenly Treats, and Connecticut Shoreline Indivisible (a member of the Immigrant Rights Alliance).
+We are fortunate to serve the New Haven area alongside our partners: Integrated Refugee and Immigrant Services (IRIS), Havenly Treats, and more.
 We are constantly searching for ways to do more and wholeheartedly encourage other potential partners to get in touch.
 Through our efforts as an organization, we hope to redefine Yale’s relationship with New Haven and its migrant population while also providing an example for how other undergraduates might engage with migrant communities in their own towns.

 • What We Do